- Diversity, Equity and Inclusion (DEI)

 Dr. Martin Luther King Jr. was a leader of the modern American Civil Rights Movement from December 1955 - April 1968, and Martin Luther King Jr. Day is a Federal holiday (established in 1983) that marks his birthday.
 The holiday is observed on the third Monday of January each year.
 As a champion of equality for all, Dr. King is widely regarded as one of the greatest non-violent leaders in world history.
 Sadly, Dr. King was assassinated on April 4, 1968, in Memphis, Tennessee.

-Message from Melissa Hue, Lewiston's Director of Diversity, Equity, and Inclusion
+Message from Lewiston's Former Director of Diversity, Equity, and Inclusion, Melissa Hue

 Dr. King was an individual who exemplified great courage, leadership, advocacy, strength, integrity, and patience in a time where one's value was dictated by origin and skin color.
 Dr. King advocated for love beyond flesh, "Our skin may differ but affection dwells in black and white (all people) the same."